 We strive to identify all the sources of our information, shielding them with anonymity only when they insist upon it and when they provide vital information — not opinion or speculation; when there is no other way to obtain that information; and when we know the source is knowledgeable and reliable.
 To the extent that we can, we identify in our stories any important bias such a source may have.
 If the story hinges on documents, as opposed to interviews, we describe how the documents were obtained, at least to the extent possible.
 We do not say that a person declined comment when he or she is already quoted anonymously.
 Editors have an obligation to know the identity of unnamed sources in our stories, so that editors and reporters can jointly assess the appropriateness of using their information.
 Sources need to understand this practice.

 Prepare before you call or set up the meeting.
 You need to get your head straight.
 I sometimes work with people in challenging situations.
-Inevitably the person in this situation is aggrieved, distressed, wronged, traumatized, and wrapped up in so many details – that it’s hard for them sometimes to be clear and focus.
-But that is so important.
+Inevitably the person in this situation is aggrieved, distressed, wronged, traumatized, and wrapped up in so many details and emotions – they’ve been on such a journey to get to this point – that it’s hard for them sometimes to be clear and focus.
+But clarity is important.
 Jot down your key points and think through what you want to say.
 Be clear about how you feel about being referenced (or not referenced).
 What about your story makes it compelling?
 What hard evidence do you have or can you point the journalist to?

 If you need help preparing, work with someone you trust.
 The best way to keep something quiet is not to tell anyone.
 Secrecy is important if you are really serious about staying “off the record” or on “deep background.”
 That means you can’t discuss this with very many people.
 Ideally you should discuss it with no one.
 But sometimes people need help getting ready.
 The more people who have the information and know the source, the more likely the information will leak and be out of your control.
 If you need public relations counsel to prepare and get your head straight, seek it out with someone you trust.
 This is not a job for the junior communications staffer, but a seasoned public relations practitioner with experience.
 If you hire public relations counsel, make sure there is a confidentiality clause in the contract.

 Be cautious.
-I typically recommend first only talking verbally.
-Do not hand over documents, or do anything else until you talk with the journalist and have an agreement in place.
-If you have inside knowledge, you can tip off the reporter to research or sources.
+I typically recommend first talking verbally or in person.
+Do not hand over documents before you have an agreement about going off the record or on background in place.
+After the agreement is in place, if you have inside knowledge, you can tip off the reporter to research or sources.
 You may be able to tell the reporter to ask for information via FOIA or public records requests that he or she might not have thought of.
 Some media outlets (see the Washington Post’s page) have information on their websites about how to share information with them safely and confidentially.